 The Abbey of Mont Saint-Michel

-Built from the 10th century, the Abbey is composed of many architectural buildings in multiple styles, illustrating the evolution of the Mount throughout the ages.
-In that sense, Mont Saint Michel could be considered as a megastructure, where buildings are on top of each other.
+Edified in the 10th century, the Abbey is composed of many architectural buildings in multiple styles, illustrating the evolution of the Mount throughout the ages.
+In that sense, Mont Saint Michel could be considered a megastructure, where buildings are on top of each other.

 The classic front of the Abbey: Between the 16th and 19th centuries the buildings suffered from a lack of maintenance and many collapsed.
 Two towers used to sit on top of the main entrance, but one disappeared at the end of the Middle Ages and the other after the fire in 1776.
 The authority then decided to demolish the three western spans of the nave and build a platform or terrace called “le Plomb du four” as well as rebuild the front in a classical style.

 The nave: The nave, constructed in 1084, was originally composed of seven spans.
 It illustrates the apogee of Norman architecture.
 The ceiling of the nave is a wooden structure as stone vaults were only used for “holy” places such as the choir.
 Some historians even think that the ceiling used to be flat and that the wooden vault would have been built during the 15th century.